Degrees and Diplomas

 Following are general descriptions of the degrees and diplomas currently offered by the School of Music:

 A.S.
-The Associate of Science degree is typically a two-year program and is offered in two areas related to music: recording arts and string instrument technology.
+The Associate of Science degree is typically a two-year program and is offered in two areas related to music: audio engineering and string instrument technology.
 These programs do not necessarily require a background in music unless they are being used as the outside field for a B.S.O.F. degree in music.

 B.M.
 The Bachelor of Music degree can be in performance (historical or modern instrument or voice), in composition, or in jazz studies.
 The performance and jazz degrees prepare students for solo and ensemble performing careers or for private applied music teaching.
 The composition degree provides the skills necessary to begin a career as a professional composer.